Experience the History and Culture of Ireland’s Most Popular Drink

 With free miniature pint at the Guinness Tasting Experience, tasting experts will teach your group how to properly take in all of Guinness’s flavours.
 If the colourful world of Guinness advertising is of interest to your group, stop at the World of Advertising including the popular toucan and many other figures from decades of ad campaigns.

 The ticket comes with a voucher which your group can redeem for a pint of Guinness at Gravity Bar, where they can enjoy the 360° view all over Dublin and all the way to the Wicklow Mountains.
-Minors under the age of 18 will receive a soft drink instead.

 Monday to Sunday: 09.30 – 19.00 hrs (Last admission is at 17.00 hrs)